hashicorp/terraform/website/docs/cli/config/config-file.html.md

 The location of the Terraform CLI configuration file can also be specified using the `TF_CLI_CONFIG_FILE` [environment variable](/docs/cli/config/environment-variables.html).
+Such file should follow a naming pattern `*.tfrc`.

 ## Configuration File Syntax